 Maintaining our friendships

 I love sending cards—randomly as the mood strikes, birthdays, the arrival of spring, the celebration of anything.
 The Christmas holidays usually sees me mailing about sixty cards.
 I write notes in them, in some I include letters, maybe that one I tuck in a photo, another I draw funny faces with colored pens.
 I’ve collected friends from living in different states, from traveling to different countries, from writing, from working, from a longing to have friendships.

-We friends are tucked into special places in each other’s hearts and pulled out at the right time for the right purpose for the right need that only that friendship can provide—which can be something as simple as filling one another’s laughter quota for a day.
+We tuck friends into special places in each other’s hearts, pulling them out at the right time for the right purpose for the right need that only that friendship can provide—which can be something as simple as filling one another’s laughter quota for a day.